Plant DetailShow Menu

 Flower Description:

-Huge, showy, white flowers with fragrant blooms.
+Huge, showy, white flowers with fragrant blooms with 25 to 30 petals.
 The sepals may be yellowish or pinkish.
 They grow on long floral tubes that emerge from the cladode margins.
 They bloom only at night annually for only one night, each flower lasting a few hours.

 • Leaves: